Kristiansand, Norway

 When we asked people what advice they would give someone preparing to move to Kristiansand, they said:

 "Kristiansand is a beautiful city located on the southern coast of Norway.
 It is known for its stunning scenery, vibrant culture, and friendly locals.
 Expats should be aware that the cost of living in Kristiansand is higher than in many other parts of Norway.
 It is important to research the local job market and housing options before moving to Kristiansand.
 Additionally, expats should be aware that the weather in Kristiansand can be unpredictable, with temperatures ranging from mild to cold.
-It is also important to note that the majority of the population speaks Norwegian, so it is beneficial to learn some of the language before moving to Kristiansand," said one expat in Kristiansand.
+It is also important to note that the majority of the population speaks Norwegian, so it is beneficial to learn some of the language before moving to Kristiansand," said one expat who made the move to Kristiansand.

 How do I find a place to live in Kristiansand?